Indigenous Services Canada provides funding for four social programs throughout Manitoba’s 63 First Nation Communities:

 - in-home care

 - institutional care (for those needing personal non-medical 24-hour care)

 The Income Assistance First Nation Youth Employment Strategy is a pilot initiative for the 2021-2022 fiscal year.
 It is a 20-week work mentorship program.
 Youth enrolled in the IAFNYES program were placed in their home community to complete the duration of employment weeks.

-Contact 204-956-7500 and ask to speak to SERDC's Social Development Advisor, Isabel Winning for more information.
+Contact 204-956-7500 and ask to speak to SERDC's Social Development Advisor, Isabel Daniels for more information.